Keşkek

-Keşkek, also known as kashkak, kashkek, keške and helîse is a ceremonial meat or chicken and wheat or barley stew found in Turkish, Iranian, Greek, Armenian and Balkan cuisines.
+Keşkek, also known as kashkak, kashkek, or keške, is a ceremonial meat or chicken and wheat or barley stew found in Turkish, Iranian, Greek, Armenian, and Balkan cuisines.

 In 2011, keşkek was confirmed to be an Intangible Cultural Heritage of Turkey by UNESCO.

 History

 The first known written reference to the dish is found in a copy of Danishmendname dating back to 1360.
-Keşkek is documented in Iran and Greater Syria as early as the 15th century; it is still consumed by many today, traditionally during religious festivals, weddings and funerals.
+Keşkek is documented in Iran and the region of Syria as early as the 15th century; it is still consumed by many today, traditionally during religious festivals, weddings and funerals.

 The dish's name alludes to kashk, which in 16th- to 18th-century Iran had sheep's milk added to wheat or barley flour and meat, mixed in equal parts.